sosuisen/sss-music-player/README.md

 # SSS Music Player

-A desktop music player built with JavaFX.
-Its main purpose is to manage a music library: find duplicate files, fix garbled tags, and play music while you work.

-## Features

-- **Library scan**: Scans a folder and its subfolders, and lists all supported audio files (mp3 and m4a).
-File extensions are matched ignoring case.
+A music file manager built with JavaFX.

+- Scans a folder tree for mp3 and m4a files.
+- Detects duplicates by file name, size, and metadata.
+- Edits metadata.
+- Plays music with a basic built-in player.

 ## Requirements